bazelbuild/bazel/site/docs/bazel-overview.md

     speed up your builds, you can set up your project to build in a  highly parallel and incremental fashion.

-*   **Bazel is multi-platform.** Bazel can build binaries and deployable packages for multiple platforms, including desktop, server, and mobile, from the same project.
+*   **Bazel is multi-platform.** Bazel runs on Linux, macOS, and Windows.
+Bazel can build binaries and deployable packages for multiple platforms, including desktop, server, and mobile, from the same project.

 *   **Bazel scales.** Bazel maintains agility while handling builds with 100k+ source files.
 It works with multiple repositories and user bases in the tens